e-ndorfin/iboost-latest/README.md

 # iBoost

-High school project looking to improve experience and learning of IB students, one grade at a time.
+High school project looking to promote reflective learning and grades tracking for IB (International Baccalaureate) students, one grade at a time.

 ## Getting started
 Clone the repository then run the following commands with whatever Python version you have: